jmversteeg/defa/readme.md

 }
 ```

 Hold up.
 See what's happening here?
-A new instance of `Engine` is created every time the constructor of `Car` is invoked, regardless of `options.engine` is provided.
+A new instance of `Engine` is created every time the constructor of `Car` is invoked, regardless of whether `options.engine` is provided.
 This is not really a problem, until instantiating `Engine` becomes a computationally expensive task.

 `defa` deals with this issue.